xxx

 Nuvolari eventually left the Scuderia Ferrari at the end of July to form his own team with Borzacchini.
 Enzo Ferrari hired Fagioli as his new team leader, then added Campari and later Chiron.
 Already in April, after the Monaco Grand Prix, Nuvolari had bought Sommer's 8CM Maserati but for the Belgian race he used the 8CM, which Campari had raced at Reims the week before.

-Once the Alfa Romeo factory realized why Nuvolari had left the Scuderia and noticed the latest success of the now very effective Maserati monoposto, they released their narrow Tipo B/P3 monopostos with spares and several key technicians to the Scuderia Ferrari.
+Once the Alfa Romeo factory realized why Nuvolari had left the Scuderia and noticed the latest success of the now very effective Maserati monoposto, they released their narrow Tipo B/P3 monoposto with spares and several key technicians to the Scuderia Ferrari.
 At the end of 1932 Alfa Romeo had withdrawn from motor racing for financial reasons.
 To Ferrari's great dismay, they would not release their very successful Tipo B/P3 monoposto racecars to the Scuderia Ferrari, so dominating in 1932.
 Therefore, Enzo Ferrari's alternative was to modify the old 8C-2300 Monza models, of which he had six cars.
 He increased their engines to 2.6 liter capacity.
-But these cars were still not strong and robust enough to beat the faster Bugattis and improved Maserati monopostos.
+But these cars were still not strong and robust enough to beat the faster Bugattis and improved Maserati monoposto.

 PREVIOUS 1933 INDEX NEXT